EvanMcBroom/lsa-whisperer/README.md

 > Thank you to [Elad](https://twitter.com/elad_shamir) for providing the inspiration for this tool and the research, support, and collaboration throughout its development.

 LSA Whisperer is a set of tools for interacting with authentication packages using their individual message protocols.
-The initial release of LSA Whisperer includes support for the Microsoft Authentication Package v1.0 (msv1_0).
+The initial release of LSA Whisperer includes support for several msv1_0 messages.
-Experimental support is also provided for Secure Channel (schannel) and Public Key Cryptography Based User-to-User (pku2u).
+Initial support is also provided for cloudap, negotiate, pku2u, schannel, and kerberos messages as well.
 More authentication packages may be added in the future.

 ## Building